-Information on healthcare for UK nationals living in the European Union (EU), the European Economic Area (EEA) and Switzerland if the UK leaves the EU without a deal on 29 March.
+Information on healthcare for UK nationals living in the European Union (EU) or the European Free Trade Area (EFTA) if the UK leaves the EU without a deal.

 Read NHS advice about the country you live in for more information on accessing healthcare in countries in the EU/EEA and Switzerland.

 If you are eligible, register for healthcare under the local rules of the country you live in.
 You may have to be a long-term legal resident or pay social security contributions to access free or discounted healthcare in the EU or EFTA country.